SimonFJ20/articles/langdev/array_based_language.md

 Yes, it would.
 Therefore let's make our own language with all the right ideas and none of the bad.

 ### Spec

+This isn't a complete specification, just a slightly technical description of the language.

 #### Expressions